RohanTalip/VectorDrawable2Svg/README.md

 files to `.svg` files.

-This repository was forked from https://gitlab.com/Hyperion777/VectorDrawable2Svg since that one did not seem to be actively maintained (based on the unaddressed issues and pull requests there).
+This repository was forked from https://gitlab.com/Hyperion777/VectorDrawable2Svg to add handling of indirect colour references (e.g. in color.xml files) since that repository did not seem to be actively maintained (based on the unaddressed issues and merge/pull requests there at the time).

 ## Usage